Building Nothing Out of Something: Production

-The songs on this album were recorded between 1995 and 1998, composing of A and B sides from singles, three tracks from Interstate 8, and one song from the vinyl version of The Lonesome Crowded West.
+The songs on this album were recorded between 1995 and 1998, comprising A and B sides from singles, three tracks from Interstate 8, and one song from the vinyl version of The Lonesome Crowded West.

-The track "Sleepwalking (Couples Only Dance Prom Night) contains a melody from "Sleep Walk", a 1959 instrumental song by American Rock & Roll duo Santo and Johnny.
+The track "Sleepwalking (Couples Only Dance Prom Night)" contains a melody from "Sleep Walk", a 1959 instrumental song by American rock and roll duo Santo and Johnny.

 Reception

 In a review for Pitchfork, Brent Dicrescenzo gives the album an 8.9 out of 10.
 In the review, he says "Though Building Nothing Out of Something merely compiles old singles and rarities, it might be the best Modest Mouse release for newcomers' initiation, as well as instant gratification for long time fans.
 This batch of songs is easily their most varied.
 "Never Ending Math Equation" tick-tocks to a screeching turntable crescendo.
 "Medication" floats a slow, crystalline guitar line over muted field recordings of traffic, foghorns, and railroad bells before trotting into an acoustic coda with blithe organs.
 The most beautiful near-seven minutes of Modest Mouse's career rumbles throughout "Workin' on Leavin' the Livin'"-- a psychedelic testimonial to the afterlife.
 "Sleepwalkin'" mines the 1950s ballad of the same name, but sets the affair in an underwater chamber of whale-call guitars and aching melodies.
 And a suitable meltdown climaxes in the closer, "Other People's Lives," when Brock treats his guitar like solder."